informalsystems/atomkraft/README.md

   - [Traces and reactors](#traces-and-reactors)
   - [Generating traces from TLA+ models](#generating-traces-from-tla-models)
   - [Running the tests against testnet](#running-the-tests-against-testnet)
+- [Tutorials] (#tutorials)
 - [What's next: Atomkraft's immediate future](#whats-next-atomkrafts-immediate-future)

 ## Atomkraft Introduction

 The [Cosmos Network](https://cosmos.network) of [IBC](https://ibcprotocol.org)-connected blockchains is growing tremendously fast.
-There is one aspect though, which has not been fully addressed yet, namely **quality assurance**: how do we make sure that Cosmos-based blockchains are secure, and don't contain security issues that pose hazards for user funds?
+Our main objective is adressinf **quality assurance** issues: how do we make sure that Cosmos-based blockchains are secure, and don't contain security issues that pose hazards for user funds?

-**Atomkraft** is our answer to that question: it allows to generate and execute massive end-to-end (E2E) test suites for Cosmos SDK based blockchains.
-When designing the tool, we keep two main categories of users for it: **security auditors**, and **Cosmos SDK blockchain developers**.
-Those roles are abstract and non-exclusive, and they serve only to summarize some important concerns wrt. the deployed blockchains.
-Is Atomkraft the right tool for you?
-Below are some possible hints.
+**Atomkraft** allows to generate and execute massive end-to-end (E2E) test suites for Cosmos SDK based blockchains.

-Atomkraft is likely to benefit you as a _Security auditor_ if:
+Atomkraft is likely to benefit you if:

+During your blockchain launch

-- your blockchain (or the new version of it) is about to be launched, but you are unsure whether incentivized testnets allowed you to discover all critical vulnerabilities;
+- you are unsure whether incentivized testnets allowed you to discover all critical vulnerabilities;
-- you are on tight time schedule for the new release, and you feel that the implementation has been rushed a little, so you are unsure that all corner cases of the new functionality has been covered.
+- you are unsure that all corner cases of the new functionality has been covered.

-Atomkraft is likely to benefit you as a _Cosmos SDK developer_ if:

-- the new functionality you've implemented interacts in non-trivial ways with other important modules (e.g. with [bank](https://docs.cosmos.network/master/modules/bank/), [staking](https://docs.cosmos.network/master/modules/staking/), [authz](https://docs.cosmos.network/master/modules/authz/), etc.), and you are unsure whether some important invariants of those modules are preserved;
+A new functionality you've implemented

+- interacts in non-trivial ways with other important modules (e.g. with [bank](https://docs.cosmos.network/master/modules/bank/), [staking](https://docs.cosmos.network/master/modules/staking/), [authz](https://docs.cosmos.network/master/modules/authz/), etc.), and you are unsure whether some important invariants of those modules are preserved;
 - you want to grow and maintain a regression test suite for the blockchain modules you are developing, to make sure of their correctness as your blockchain evolves;
 - you want to automate quality assurance for your blockchain modules, and integrate fast E2E testing solution that's executed on every PR.

-**Key Atomkraft features** that allow to address the above concerns:

-- Push-button, but fully customizable, automation of local testnet creation
-- Clean, fully customizable trajectory from test case generation to its execution on the local testnet
+**Key Atomkraft features** that allow fully customizable trajectory from test case generation to its execution on the local testnet:

+- Automation and fully customizable local testnet creation
 - Support for automatic generation of massive test suites from compact TLA+ models
 - Easy execution of test cases generated via other means (e.g. manual, BDD, PBT)
 - Anytime ready-to-integrate regression test suite in the form of a standard Pytest project